omnetpp/omnetpp/doc/src/userguide/ini-editor.rst

 Add Unassigned Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-You can add the names of unassigned module parameters to a Config section by choosing :guilabel:`Add Missing keys...` from the context menu or pressing :kbd:`Ctrl+Shift+O`.
+You can add the names of unassigned module parameters to a Config section by choosing :guilabel:`Add Missing keys` from the context menu or pressing :kbd:`Ctrl+Shift+O`.

 Commenting